D13410N3/prometheus_proxmox_exporter/README.md

 * `-config.file` - path to a configuration file (default: `./config.yaml`)
 * `-log.level` - logging level (default: `none`)

+You can also use `proxmox_exporter.service` as ready unit-file if you're using systemd

 ### TODO (contact me if you need it):
 * Support multiple "datacenters"